diodiogod/TTS-Audio-Suite/docs/Dev reports/COMFYUI_MESSAGING_GUIDE.md

 # ComfyUI Python-JavaScript Communication Guide

-This document contains findings from attempting to implement ComfyUI's messaging system for the Audio Analyzer node widget removal.
+This document contains findings from attempting to implement ComfyUI's messaging system for the Audio Wave Analyzer node widget removal.

 ## Background

-**Goal**: Remove the visible `node_id` widget from Audio Analyzer while maintaining communication between Python backend and JavaScript frontend for visualization data.
+**Goal**: Remove the visible `node_id` widget from Audio Wave Analyzer while maintaining communication between Python backend and JavaScript frontend for visualization data.

 **Previous Working Approach**: Used a visible widget that stored the node ID, Python read it to create temp files, JavaScript knew which file to fetch.